Bia

 Academic Collaborations

-Available for research partnerships, peer review, and expert consultation on accessibility, aging, disability policy, as well as Japan-Brazil comparative studies.
+Available for research partnerships, peer review, and expert consultation on accessibility, aging, disability policy, and Japan-Brazil comparative studies.

 Speaker